syncfusion-content/xamarin-docs/Xamarin/Switch/orientation.md

 ---
 layout: post
-title: Orientation in Syncfusion SfSwitch Xamarin.Forms.
+title: Orientation in Xamarin Switch control | Syncfusion
-description: Explaining about types of orientation in SfSwitch.
+description: Learn here all about Orientation support in Syncfusion Xamarin Switch (SfSwitch) control and more.
 platform: Xamarin
 control: Switch
 documentation: ug
 ---

-# Orientation
+# Orientation in Xamarin Switch (SfSwitch)

 The switch control provides options to change the default orientation.